Judge Rotenberg Center: Death of Danny Aswad and investigation

-After the 1981 death of a resident, California launched an investigation into the institute and its practices.
-The investigation revealed various abuses against the residents, both physical and psychological.
+California launched an investigation into the institute and its practices which revealed various abuses against the residents, both physical and psychological.
 Residents were beaten, restrained, humiliated, and not adequately fed or cared for.
 Residents often bore extreme bruising, which staff had been trained to conceal from doctors and family members.
 As a result of the investigation, the institute was banned from using physical aversives, as well as from using restraints and withholding meals as punishment.
 Additionally, Matthew Israel was banned from entering the facility.
-Judy Weber, the mother of one of the institute's residents who would go on to become Israel's second wife, took over the operation of the center and later renamed it as Tobinworld.
+Judy Weber, who would go on to become Israel's second wife and was the mother of one of the institute's residents, took over the operation of the center and later renamed it Tobinworld.
 The center denied all allegations made by the state report.